teamwalnut/rescript-urql/docs/exchanges.md

        );
 ```

 That's it!
 We've successfully re-implemented `urql`'s `debugExchange` in ReScript.
-Because the `Wonka` library used for much of `urql`'s exchange architecture is written in ReScript itself, writing our own exchanges is often more ergonomic than the JS experience.
+Because the `Wonka` library used for much of `urql`'s exchange architecture is written in Reason, writing our own exchanges is often more ergonomic than the JS experience.
 When you've written your exchange, just supply it to your client like so:

 ```reason
 open ReScriptUrql;